 Ukrainian government forces fought gun battles Monday with pro-Russian militia in the separatist-controlled eastern Ukrainian city of Slovyansk

-Russia's Interfax news agency quoted a separatist source in Slovyansk as saying that "many" pro-Russian militants, possibly "more than 20," had been killed in the fighting.
-Ukraine's Interior Ministry reported that four paramilitary police had died in the battle.
-The Defense Ministry reported that a Ukrainian armed forces Mi-24 helicopter was shot down over Slovyansk but that the pilots survived.
+Russia's Interfax news agency quoted a separatist source in Slovyansk as saying "many" pro-Russian militants, possibly "more than 20," had been killed in the fighting.
+Ukraine's Interior Ministry reported four paramilitary police had died in the battle.
+The Defense Ministry reported a Ukrainian armed forces Mi-24 helicopter was shot down over Slovyansk. but the pilots survived.

-Local media reported Monday that Ukrainian forces recaptured a television tower outside of Slovyansk.
+Local media reports Ukrainian forces recaptured a television tower outside of Slovyansk.

 On Sunday in the southern city of Odessa, pro-Russian protesters stormed a police station and gained the release of some activists arrested two days earlier.
 The protesters used a battering ram on one entrance before pushing their way in through a garage.
 Authorities freed more than 60 of the 150 people arrested during clashes that led to a fire which killed 42 mostly pro-Russian activists.

 Ukraine's interim Prime Minister Arseniy Yatsenyuk visited the port city Sunday, declaring Russia is seeking to destroy Ukraine by engineering clashes in eastern Ukraine and now Odessa.
 He accused Moscow of engaging in "well-planned provocation" against the interim Kyiv government.

 Ukraine says it will continue pressing its military offensive against pro-Russian separatists in eastern Ukraine, while the Kremlin reported receiving thousands of calls for help from the region's Russian-speaking citizenry.